-- Fetal therapy: Doernbecher's Fetal Therapy Program can play a role in diagnosing some malformations, such as vein of Galen malformation, before birth.
+- Fetal care: Doernbecher's Fetal Care Program can play a role in diagnosing some malformations, such as vein of Galen malformation, before birth.
 This can help doctors plan treatment.

 - Surgery: Some malformations require surgical removal or repair.
 “Revascularization surgery,” for example, opens or bypasses the malformation to restore proper blood flow.
 If surgery is needed, Doernbecher Children’s Hospital offers first-rate expertise.
 Our pediatric neurosurgeons provide excellent outcomes for the most complex malformations and for rare disorders such as moyamoya disease.
 They are highly skilled in the latest surgical techniques, including minimally invasive, computer-aided approaches.